-- To inform students about their competency levels in English, reading/writing and math. - 2.
+- 1. To inform students about their competency levels in English, reading/writing and math. - 2.
 To place students in the English and math courses in which they have the best opportunity for success. - 3.
 To help underprepared students whose reading assessment scores are substantially below college level by requiring them to enroll in developmental reading courses prior to or along with their English courses.
-New full-time students who place into reading must enroll in the reading during their first semester.
+New full-time students who place into reading must enroll in the appropriate reading course during their first semester.

-Details of ther mandatory assessment ad placement policy, including options for waiving testing, are available in the Assessment Center
+Details of the mandatory assessment and placement policy, including options for waiving testing, are available in the Assessment Center.